-1. The Committee will identify and evaluate new candidates for election to the Board where there is no qualified and available incumbent, including for the purpose of filing vacancies arising by reason of the resignation, retirement, removal, death or disability of an incumbent director or a decision of the directors to expand the size of the Board.
+1. The Committee will identify and evaluate new candidates for election to the Board as needed and as appropriate, including for the purpose of filling vacancies arising by reason of the resignation, retirement, removal, death or disability of an incumbent director or a decision of the directors to expand the size of the Board.

 3. As to each recommended candidate that the Committee believes merits consideration, the Committee will:

 a. cause to be assembled information concerning the background and qualifications of the candidate, including information concerning the candidate required to be disclosed in the Company's proxy statement under the rules of the SEC and any relationship between the candidate and the person or persons recommending the candidate;

 b. determine if the candidate satisfies the minimum qualifications required by the Committee of candidates for election as director;